MarcL/marclittlemore.com/src/_posts/2019-11-24-how-to-validate-an-email-address-using-the-chatfuel-json-api.md

 Take a look at how I build this email validation using [Glitch](https://glitch.com) and a Node.js Express web server together with Chatfuel's JSON API.

-{% include cards/youTubeEmbed.html id="r4h4DD1DNE8" %}
+{% include cards/youTubeEmbed.html, youTubeId: "r4h4DD1DNE8" %}

 ### How to validate an email address?